-This is the best guacamole I have ever eaten!
-It has the perfect texture, not too mushy and not too chunky, and a wonderfully balanced combination of flavors.
-Avocados are lightly mashed and mixed with fresh lime juice, jalapeño, white onion, tomatoes, and cilantro.
+This is the best guacamole recipe I have ever made!
+It has the perfect texture — not too mushy and not too chunky — and a wonderfully balanced combination of flavors.
+Ripe avocados are lightly mashed and mixed with fresh lime juice, jalapeño, white onion, tomatoes, and cilantro.

 Guacamole - In brown Bowl with Chips on Top and on Side